stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Eigen::Product<Eigen::Add<Matrix, Eigen::Product<Matrix, Matrix>>, Eigen::Add<Matrix, Matrix>>
 ```

 Using lazily evaluated expressions allows Eigen to avoid redundant copies, reads, and writes to our data.
 However, this comes at a cost.

 In (2), when we access the coefficients of `x`, if it's type is similar to the wacky expression above we can get incorrect results as Eigen does not gurantee any safety of results when performing coefficient level access on a expression type that transforms it's inputs.
 So `to_ref()` looks at it's input type, and if the input type is an Eigen expression that it evaluates the expression so that all the computations are performed and the return object is then safe to access.

 But!
-Say our input as something like
+Suppose our input is something like

 ```cpp
 Eigen::Matrix<var, Dynamic, 1> A = Eigen::VectorXd::Random(20);
 var b = dot_self(A.segment(1, 5));
 ```

-Here, we will have an expression (an `Eigen::Block<Eigen::MatrixXd>`) as the input type.
+Here, we will have an expression `Eigen::Block<Eigen::MatrixXd>` as the input type.
 But an expression that is only a view into an object is safe to read coefficent-wise.
-In this case `to_ref()` knows this and, as long as you used `auto` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` view type instead of casting to an evaluated vector.
+In this case `to_ref()` knows this and, as long as you used `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
+We use `const auto&` here even when the output will store an object as C++'s [lifetime](https://en.cppreference.com/w/cpp/language/lifetime) rules allow for this.

+> The lifetime of a temporary object may be extended by binding to a const lvalue reference or to an rvalue reference (since C++11), see reference initialization for details.

+If we used `auto` here then if the return type of `to_ref()` was an `Eigen::MatrixXd` then it would make a copy.
+But with `const auto&` we do not make a copy the lifetime of the object referenced by the `const auto&` will be the same as if we had done `auto`

+#### (2) Using `value_type_t<>` and Friends

+The [type trait](@ref type_traits) `value_type_t` is one of several type traits we use in the library to query information about types. `value_type_t` will return the inner type of a container,
+so `value_type_t<Eigen::Matrix<double, -1, -1>>` will return `double`, `std::vector<std::vector<double>>` will return a `std::vector<double>` and `value_type_t<double>` will simply return a double.
+See the module on type traits for a

+#### (3) Accessing Eigen matrices though `.coeff()` and `.coeffRef()`

+This is a small bit, but Eigen performs bounds checks by default when using `[]` or `()` to access elements.
+However `.coeff()` and `.coeffRef()` do not.
+Because Stan model's perform bounds checking at a higher level it's safe to remove the bounds checks here.

+#### Testing

 From there you can use the unit [test suite for automatic differentiation](@ref autodiff_test_guide) to verify your code produces the correct gradients and higher order derivatives and your done!